 Never mind if the lot is expensive, securing those that show prospects of fortune and avoiding those that manifest tell-tale signs of bad luck is a big deal.

-- Good luck could await those who wish to buy that tract of land that has presence of black ants.
+- Good luck awaits those who wish to buy that tract of land that has the presence of black ants.

 - Certain regional groups discourage buying of dead-end lots as they cause financial misfortune or death in the family.

 - It is best to cut down aratilis/mansanitas trees that grow on a lot you bought to prevent your daughters from getting pregnant out of wedlock in the future.